Pepperdine University Scholarships (2025–2026)

 Who qualifies for in-state tuition?

-There’s no in-state discount—Pepperdine uses one flat tuition rate for 12–18 credits per term.
+There’s no in-state discount — Pepperdine charges a single flat rate for full-time students enrolled in 12–18 credits per term.

 How much does the average family really pay?